lusaxweb/vuesax/docs/components/loading.md

 ## Background

-If you need to change the background of the loading, you can use the property `vs-background`
+If you need to change the background of the loading, you can use the property `background`

 :::warning
   Only **RGB** and **HEX** colors are supported.